A new Platform for Public Art, FORGED in the Tees Valley, delivered across the UK.

 Brought to Darlington through Navigator North and Middlesbrough Art Week’s FORGED programme, with funding through the S&DR 26miles Community Grant Scheme and made possible by the National Heritage Lottery Fund, Creative Darlington, and Hopetown Darlington.

-The Kiosk will connect directly to the S&DR200 Celebrations in 2025, alongside the STEAM to the Future Exhibition in the Exhibition Hall and Titans of Steam later in the year.
-It invites the public and its host communities to share stories and embark on a journey through time, bringing local heritage to life through creative activities.
+The Kiosk coincided with S&DR200 Celebrations, alongside the STEAM to the Future Exhibition in the Exhibition Hall and Titans of Steam that took place later in the year.
+It encouraged the public and its host communities to share stories and embark on a journey through time, bringing local heritage to life through creative activities.

 Funded by Tees Valley Combined Authority